 Thank you for your interest in being a Counselor at Nevada Girls State!!

-- Help delegates to find their cabins, get situated, and become acquainted with you and each other.
+- Help delegates to to find their cabins, get situated, and become acquainted with you and each other;

 - Go over the handbook with the delegates.
 Make sure they understand all of it.
-(If there is something you do not understand or have questions about, ask Daela or Courtenay.)
+(If there is something you don’t understand or have questions about, ask Daela or Courtenay.);

-- Ensure that all delegates understand what is expected of them during general assemblies, ceremonies, meals, elections, and lights out, as well as at the legislative session on Friday.
-Attendance is required at all events and appropriate behavior is expected.
+- Ensure that all delegates understand what is expected of them during general assemblies, ceremonies, meals, elections, and lights out, as well as at the legislative session at the end of the week.
+Attendance is required at all events and appropriate behavior is expected;

 - Facilitate city, county, and party meetings.
-Allow the delegates to be their own leaders.
-Be there to answer questions, and try to stay in the background.
+Allow delegates to be their own leaders.
+Be there to answer questions, and try to stay in the background;

-- Supervise all activities in the chambers and hallways during the legislative session on Friday.
+- Supervise all activities in the chambers and hallways during the legislative session at the end of the week;

 - Be available to assist delegates and other staff members in any way necessary.

-Other duties may include (but aren’t limited to):
+Other duties may include (but are not limited to):

-And for more about being a counselor, please take a look at our Counselor Handbook, which includes an example of our Daily Schedule (note that the schedule changes every year).
+which includes an example of our Daily Schedule.
+(Note that the schedule changes every year.)